Curious About Geothermal Heat Pumps in Lansdale? Trust Our HVAC Specialists to Answer Questions

 Why Should I Switch to Geothermal Heating and Cooling?

-- Better Energy Efficiency — Per the U.S. Department of Energy, geothermal systems rely on up to 44% less energy than standard heat pumps and as much as 72% less than traditional air conditioning equipment.
+- Better Energy Efficiency — The U.S. Department of Energy reported that geothermal systems use up to 44% less energy than conventional heat pumps and up to 72% less than standard air conditioning equipment.

 - Better Financial Benefits Over Time — Although the upfront cost of geothermal installation might be a little steep, the dramatic reduction in energy bills can recoup this investment in just a few years.
 Not to mention government programs often offer tax credits or rebates to offset installation costs.

-- Better Durability and Dependability — Geothermal heating and cooling systems are highly durable because they contain fewer moving parts and aren’t exposed to outdoor elements.
-The heat pump itself can last 20–25 years between HVAC replacements, while the underground loops can remain functional for 50 years or longer.
+- Better Durability and Dependability — Because geothermal heating and cooling units are safe from outdoor elements and have fewer moving parts, they tend to last longer than their alternatives.
+The heat pump components can wait 20–25 years between HVAC replacements while the underground loops can work for 50 years or more.

 What Is the Installation and Replacement Process for Geothermal Heating Systems?